PeachyTree/shiro/README.md

 YOU ARE FREE TO USE ITS CODE AS REFERENCE FOR YOUR OWN BOTS.

 ## IMPORTANT INFORMATION
-I am going to make a rewrite of this bot, since 80% of this code is outdated.
+I am going to make a rewrite of this bot (also the name will be changed to Shiro soon), since 80% of this code is outdated.
 The old code will still stay here, until the rewrite is done.
 Information on this readme file will also be removed, except the `Filling out the .env file` section.